worktheclock/nix.dev/source/tutorials/nix-language.md

 :::{note}
 Function and argument are separated by white space.
-Therefore, in this case parantheses (`( )`) are required to distinguish the function declaration and its argument.
+Therefore, in this case, parentheses (`( )`) are required to distinguish the function declaration and its argument.
 :::

 Example: